laurencmendoza/felix-says/README.md

 ## Key Resources

-1. []
+1.

 ## Getting Started

-instructions for accessing the deployed game, or ways to contribute to an open source game.
+Click here to test the game!

 ## Future Features

-1. Explore Canvas for X feature of game
+1. Add "highest score" on the page to show a value equal to the longest sequence the player has correctly repeated
 2. Add audio...
 3. etc.
 <!-- A README.md file with these sections: